Understanding the Confusion Matrix

 Deployment & Monitoring Serve the dish, maintain quality

-At one of the very early steps of the process — before jumping into modeling, optimization, and all that fun stuff with SkLearn — it’s absolutely crucial to choose a metric, to be able to explain why you chose it, to set yourself a goal, and to stick to it.
+At one of the very early steps of the process, before jumping into modeling, optimization, and all that fun stuff with Scikit-Learn, it’s absolutely crucial to choose a metric.
+You also need to be able to explain why you chose it, set yourself a clear goal, and stick to it.
 And honestly, that’s usually the hardest part.
-Because when we don’t get the results we want, we all have a tendency to “bend the data” until it says what we want to hear — and that is a very, very bad idea.
+Because when we don’t get the results we want, we all have a tendency to “bend the data” until it says what we want to hear, and that is a very, very bad idea.

-Let’s be clear: I have no problem with the F1 score itself, or with formulas in general.
+Let’s be clear.
+I have no problem with Recall and its friends nor with the formulas in general.
 No, no, it is even worst than that.
 The real issue was that for a very long time, I just couldn’t wrap my head around how the labels in the confusion matrix were written: TP, FP, TN, and FN.

 Which made it… somewhat awkward to properly explain my choices.
 But that was before.
 Since then, I went to Lourdes, I saw the light, and now I almost understand everything.